 How to Reach Ladakh in February

-Let us first take a look at how can you reach Ladakh and what are your choices for local commute.
+Let us first take a look at how can you reach Ladakh and what are your choices for local commutes.
 You already know that you cannot make it to Leh by road this month.
 The roads from both Srinagar and Manali remain snowed out this month and the only option you got is to catch a flight to Leh.

 Manali Leh Highway in February

 No, you cannot travel from Manali to Leh in February.
-At this time, Rohtang pass remains completely snowed out and opens sometime in April at the earliest.
+At this time, Rohtang Pass remains completely snowed out and opens sometime in April at the earliest.
 So starting from Manali, the farthest you will go is as far as the Gulaba check post.

 Other than from Rohtang, other passes en route like Baralacha La also remain closed.
-So if you made it to Lahaul valley by Rohtang Tunnel, you will only be able to go as far as Jispa.
+So if you made it to Lahaul Valley by Rohtang Tunnel, you will only be able to go as far as Jispa.
 Baralacha La actually receives even more snow than Rohtang and it is impossible to cross the pass by road in February.